-Focus on Title I-A: Low-income Student Count Determining a low-income student count by referencing need-based financial aid data available from private schools that provide needbased financial aid is a method recognized by US ED's equitable services guidance and was introduced with success during CARES/ESSER equitable services.
-The quick turnaround using centralized data already on hand is a preferred feature of this method.
-Consult with the private school about whether the Family Income Surveys or the Need-Based Financial Aid Data method is preferred.
+Determining a low-income student count by referencing need-based financial aid data available from private schools that provide needbased financial aid is a method recognized by US ED's equitable services guidance and has been used with success.

-Low-income Count: Financial Aid Data Method For the Need-based Financial Aid Data method, need-based financial aid application data available in the private school's business office or from its third-party provider handling financial aid (e.g., FACTS, FAST, etc.) is used to assemble the identical anonymous income level information sought in the Household Income Surveys.
+For the Need-based Financial Aid Data method, need-based financial aid application data available in the private school's business office or from its third-party provider handling financial aid (e.g., FACTS, FAST, etc.) is used to assemble the identical anonymous income level information sought in the Household Income Surveys.

 Low-income Count: Financial Aid Data Method

 The private school will present the LEA with a data table, on school letterhead, signed by the school administrator including the following columns for qualifying students (do not show student / family names):

 - residence address,

 - number of student(s) & grade level(s), residing at address

 - household size

 - household income

-Low-income Count: Financial Aid Data Method Students qualify as "low-income" when data shows household size and income at or below the levels in the Household Income Survey table appearing in that Survey.
+Low-income Count: Financial Aid Data Method

+Students qualify as "low-income" when data shows household size and income at or below the levels in the Household Income Survey table appearing in that Survey.

 The LEA's retention of the table provided by the private school is sufficient to demonstrate the low-income student identification to future monitors.

+Low-income Count: Financial Aid Data Method

+The quick turnaround using centralized data already on hand is a preferred feature of this method.

+Consult with the private school about whether the Family Income Surveys or the Need-Based Financial Aid Data method is preferred.

-Low-income Count: Check the Map Using the list of addresses of low-income students provided by either the Survey or Need-based Financial Aid Data method: The LEA checks its attendance-area map (a bussing map, etc.) and verifies that: - residence addresses are inside the LEA's attendance area, and - the student(s) would be attending a Title I served school in the LEA if attending public school.
+Low-income Count: Check the Map

+Using the list of addresses of low-income students provided by either the Survey or Need-based Financial Aid Data method:

+The LEA checks its attendance-area map (a bussing map, etc.) and verifies that:

+- residence addresses are inside the LEA's attendance area, and - the student(s) would be attending a Title I served school in the LEA if attending public school.

 If so, the student(s) count toward the private school's low-income student total.

-Low-income Count: Outside LEAs 49 If the address is outside the LEA's attendance area, contact the outside LEA.
-By April 29, the LEA contacts outside LEAs for potential share contribution.
+Low-income Count: Outside LEAs

+If the address is outside the LEA's attendance area, contact the outside LEA.

+By April 28, the LEA contacts outside LEAs for potential share contribution.
 The outside LEA verifies that if the child went to public school - based on address and grade - he would attend a Title I-A served school and grade.

-Low-income Count: Outside LEAs A Memorandum of Understanding form is available for LEAs: SY22-23 Title I-A Equitable Services Inter-District MOU Students meeting these three elements (low-income, I-A served address, and I-A served grade level) form the private school's proportion generating its share of Title I-A funding.
+Students meeting these three elements (low-income, I-A served address, and I-A served grade level) form the private school's proportion generating its share of Title I-A funding.